How To Wholesale Real Estate In Pennsylvania: Step-By-Step (2024)Jan 16, 2024

 Having a wholesale mentor can make or break an investor’s success.
 Mentors can help curate your buyer’s list, source distressed properties, and assist in the closing process.
 Then, once you have a handful of transactions under your belt, you can even decide to pay it forward and begin mentoring someone else getting started in the industry.

 States operate in different jurisdictions with different sets of laws.
-Texas, for example, clarified the laws pertaining to wholesaling without a license in 2017 with the passage of Senate Bill 2212.
+Texas, for example, clarified the laws about wholesaling without a license in 2017 with the passage of Senate Bill 2212.

 Staying up to date on various regulations throughout Pennsylvania is essential for maintaining your wholesaling real estate business.

-Philadelphia legislation broadly requires individuals who are a party to a purchase, sale, or exchange of real estate to hold a valid license.
+Philadelphia legislation broadly requires individuals who are a party to a real estate purchase, sale, or exchange to hold a valid license.

 However, this legal requirement does not include those who hold an ownership interest in investment for rent or speculation.
 But, it does include individuals who purchase a property to simply flip it to another buyer - also known as wholesalers.

-So, if your intention is to own and operate a property within Philadelphia, you will likely not need a license.
+So, if you intend to own and operate a property within Philadelphia, you will likely not need a license.
 However, if you want to build a wholesale business, you likely will need a license unless you fall under the following criteria:

-All laws pertaining to the Philadelphia jurisdiction and obtaining a Residential Property Wholesaler License also known as the “Philadelphia Wholesaler License” can be found on the City’s website.
+All laws about the Philadelphia jurisdiction and obtaining a Residential Property Wholesaler License also known as the “Philadelphia Wholesaler License” can be found on the City’s website.